 A coastal educational farm where kids can learn about goats, sheep, chickens, and organic farming.

 Offers family programs and beautiful ocean views.
-Check their website for more information on their offerings,
+Check their website for more information on their offerings.

 Safari West (Santa Rosa)